wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 interface.
 A classic example of a fail-closed protocol is MPLS ({{RFC3031}}):
 In order to allow MPLS to transit an interface, the operator must enable the MPLS protocol on that interface and on the device itself.
-This ensures that outside MPLS traffic does not leak in.
+This ensures that outside MPLS traffic does not leak in or out of the network / domain.

 Fail-open protocols are those that require explicit configuration in order to ensure that they do not leak out of a domain, for example, through the